 Short-term Interfund Payables: During the course of operations, numerous transactions occur between individual funds for goods provided or services rendered.
-These payables are classified as 'due from other funds" or "due to other funds" on the balance sheet.
-The "due to other funds" and "due from other funds" at June 30, 2021 consisted of cash subsidies of the Funds by other City Funds to eliminate cash deficits and a \$12,684 amount owed by the Transportation Fund to the Transit Fund.
+These payables are classified as "due from other funds" or "due to other funds" on the balance sheet.
+The "due to other funds" in the Transit Fund at June 30, 2022 consisted of cash subsidies of the Funds by other City Funds to eliminate cash deficits.
+The "due to other funds" in the Transportation Fund at June 30, 2022 is owed to the Transit Fund for revenue that should have been recorded in the Transit Fund.